fnalways/terminus-docs/docs/how-to/space/bill.md

 ## Arrears

 - A negative balance does not always indicate debt; it could be a result of regular billing.
-- If the system fails to automatically deduct payment during a cluster's billing period and you haven't made the payment manually, your account might be marked as overdue.
+- If the system fails to automatically deduct payment during a cluster's billing period, and you haven't made the payment manually, your account might be marked as overdue.
 - If arrears occur, an attempt will be made to back up your cluster before the instance resources are deleted.
 - You'll receive email notifications at each stage.
 You can click the Invoice link in the email to make a payment anytime.